jakegrxz/playtime/links.md

 layout: page
 title: Links
 permalink: /links/
 twitter-summary: Fellow outsiders from the good bits of cyberspace.
-Email me if you think there's anything I should add.
+Email me if you think there's anything  that should be added.
 ---

 Fellow outsiders from the good bits of cyberspace.
-Email me if you think there's anything I should add. (underscore.uuu[at]gmail.com)
+Email me if you think there's anything that should be added. (underscore.uuu[at]gmail.com)

 <br>
 **Blogs + newsletters**